HViktorTsoi/gitnote/投稿修改/ICRA-ACSC.md

 ## The formulation of the cost function of 3D corner estimation is assumed to be one of the keys.
 The checkerboard model is given with zero z values but the transformations (Eq.7and8) are formulated as 2D transformations.
 Please give more detailed derivations.

 ## In Figure 8(a), it shows that by increasing the number of target placement will decrease the reprojection error.
-We can see a small jump when the number of target placements is
+We can see a small jump when the number of target placements is Around 25-26.
+Please give some explanations why this happens.
+这里实际上是用inner corner的优势，在两个position时收敛的效果已经很好了，要加一句说明

+## And Figure 8(b) is trying to show the influence of integrated count to the calibration performance.
+From the figure, increasing the integrated frame count from 0 to 50 will cause the reprojection error from 0 to 20.
+Please show a more clear figure and give better explanations about this.
+Also, please demonstrate if the vertical axis of the figure represents the average reprojection error.